-If all 50 U.S. states adopted the 2012 edition, benefits would include about $40 billion annual energy savings by 2030 and 200 million metric tons of carbon dioxide emissions avoided every year, according to an analysis by the Alliance to Save Energy.
+If all 50 U.S. states adopted the 2012 edition or higher, benefits would include about $40 billion annual energy savings by 2030 and 200 million metric tons of carbon dioxide emissions avoided every year, according to an analysis by the Alliance to Save Energy.

 IMT supports the adoption, implementation, and enforcement of the IECC in collaboration with our national and regional partners.

 *IECC is the current national model code along with ASHRAE Standard 90.1, which is referenced within the commercial chapter of the IECC.